📂 Weekly Current Affairs 16 Jan 2026 – 22 Jan 2026

 Detailed Explanation:

 High levels of borrowing by states through State Development Loans are keeping bond yields elevated, weakening monetary policy transmission despite repo rate cuts.
-Investors prefer SDLs due to higher yields with quasi-sovereign safety, which crowds out central government securities.
+Investors prefer SDLs due to higher yields with quasi-sovereign safety, which crowds out central govement securities.

 This trend raises economy-wide long-term interest rates and highlights the need for better Centre-State fiscal coordination.